Organ Donation: Opt-out System

 I was returned for Strangford with 42% of the vote in 2015, and this year—I thank the people of Strangford for this—I was returned with 62%.
 I have to tell hon.
 Members that it is a much better position to be in this time around than in 2015.
 It is a lot more safe and secure, but how much more so for those who need donations as a matter of life or death?
 Last year, 12 people died in Northern Ireland while waiting for an organ transplant.
-That may not seem a huge amount, but speak to those 12 families and hear exactly what it means to them.
+That may not seem a huge number, but speak to those 12 families and hear exactly what it means to them.
 Every one of us in the Chamber— those in the Gallery and hon.
 Members who are contributing—will know exactly what it means.
 It is a phenomenal loss.

 The sad fact is that some people who passed away in that same year may well have wanted their lives to make a difference by donating their organs, but because their families did not know, it did not happen.
 It is about raising awareness, having the debate today and every one of us searching our souls and consciences for how to respond.
 It is really important that we do so; it is a conscious decision that everyone should consider.
 I completely believe that this is a matter of conscience.
 In fairness, the hon.
 Member for Barnsley Central said that in his contribution.
 He recognises that it is a matter of conscience, and I heard that in what others said as well.

 The last time I spoke about organ donation in this Chamber, I said that 30% of people in the UK were registered to donate.
 That figure is now 36%.
 That is great, but it is still not enough.
 That is why we have to do something and look seriously and honestly at what is being proposed today.
-Registered donor numbers have increased every year since 2012 and are 20% higher than five years ago, and yet three people a day are still dying needing a transplant.
+Registered donor numbers have increased every year since 2012 and are 20% higher than five years ago, yet three people a day are still dying needing a transplant.
 Is that right?
 No, it is not.
 We have to do something about that.
 The figure could be lower if people were prepared to think or talk to loved ones about it.

 I see so many driving licence forms in my office.
-It is not for me to judge, and I will not—I never judge anybody—but on too many of those driving licence forms people have not ticked the box to say that they want to be a donor.
+It is not for me to judge, and I will not—I never judge anybody on donation—but on too many of those driving licence forms people have not ticked the box to say that they want to be a donor.
 I do not know why they have not done it.
 It is up to them to make their own mind up, but when our time comes to pass on from this side of the world, we can help someone.
 If I can help someone with this old, fragile, diabetes 2 body standing here, why should I not?
 It is time that people understood the importance of this decision.